promptfile/promptfile/README.md

 PromptFile is a Markdown-like templating syntax and playground designed to write and iterate on prompts easier and faster.
 PromptFile is entirely open-source and free-to-use.

-Build and prototype your prompts where you and your projects live: VSCode.
+Build and prototype your prompts where you and your projects live: VS Code.

 The simple, human-readable syntax of a `.prompt` file makes it easy to understand and debug.
-To test your prompt, execute a single command and view the results of your request in the VSCode Playground.
+To test your prompt, execute a single command and view the results of your request in the VS Code Playground.

 Once your prompt is ready, call a function to load in your prompt in the language of your choice, a seamless and unobtrusive integration of PromptFile into your project.

 1. Read our documentation at [promptfile.org](https://promptfile.org)
 2. Check out some examples in our [examples repository](https://github.com/glass-platform/promptfile/tree/main/apps/demo/examples).
-3. [Download the VSCode extension](http://vscode.glass) to quickly run and iterate on a PromptFile.
+3. [Download the VS Code extension](http://vscode.glass) to quickly run and iterate on a PromptFile.
 4. If you are using PromptFile, have questions, or want to stay up to date, feel free to join our [Discord](https://discord.com/invite/H64PFP2DCc).
 5. If you are interested in contributing, would love to have you contribute.
 Feel free to read more about how to [contribute](/CONTRIBUTING.md).

 Although we are an extremely early stage project, here are some of our current wishlist items for the project: